flolu/minimal-bazel-monorepo/README.md

 - Deploy for all services
 - Deploy automatically when committing to repository
 - Implement an Angular app
-- OPTIONAL: Use bazel for local development (watch for code changes, etc.)
+- Bazel watcher for local development (watch for code changes, etc.)

 # Done